 The best way to find the river is to pass through the village of Gruda and continue until you see a bridge.
 When you cross over the bridge then turn right by the remains of one of the many mills on the river.
 Many of these mills and viaducts have been repaired in the last few years, so today, they look impressive.
 You will see water running in all directions and they all lead up to the recently rebuilt mill which is now a small cafe.
 A perfect place to enjoy a cold drink before continuing your walk.

-Just behind the mill there is a path that winds through the wooded river bank.
-Another perfect place to hide from the sun and summer temperatures since the tree cover offers almost permanent shade.
+Just behind the mill there is a path that goes through the wooded river bank.
+Another perfect place to hide from the sun and summer temperatures since the tree cover offers comforting shade.
 The lovely path leads to a 400-year-old watermill, which is part of the restaurant complex.
-There are great views of the river and the small waterfalls.
+There are great views of the river and the small but beautiful waterfalls.

 Did you know?

-The Republic of Dubrovnik government precisely defined the usage of mills: the concession of mills was given for one year; the concession holders were in charge of one mill, exceptionally two; the price of grinding grain was determined as well; everyone who brought grain was entitled to collect all the flour falling around the wheels during grinding…
+The Republic of Dubrovnik government precisely defined the usage of mills: the concession of mills was given for one year; the concession holders were in charge of one mill, or two the most; the price of grinding grain was determined as well; everyone who brought grain was entitled to collect all the flour falling around the wheels during grinding…

 After the fall of Dubrovnik Republic in the very beginning of the 19th century, they all became private property.
 The second half of the same century saw the construction of water mills for making olive oil and the ones for fulling to thicken woollen cloth by matting the fibres together to give it strength and increase waterproofing (felting).

 You can book an exciting scenic train ride through Konavle valley at Adriatic Explore.